-These rules shall enter into force on 1 July 2012.
-The earlier rules issued by the Swedish Industry and Commerce Stock Exchange Committee shall apply to offers announced prior to this date.
+These rules shall enter into force on [1 July 2014].
+1 February 2015.
+The rules as worded herein shall apply to offers, mergers and quasi-mergers announced on that date or subsequently.

 APPENDIX

 Contents of the offer document

 The offer document must contain the information stated in this Appendix.
 If, as a result of the offer, the offeror is required to prepare a prospectus pursuant to Chapter 2 of the FITA and the EU Prospectus Regulation, these provisions shall apply to the prospectus instead.
 The prospectus must, in such case, contain the information stated in the EU Prospectus Regulation and in this Appendix.